Skip To Main Content

 The Mission Drive

-Jesuit High School's annual Mission Drive dates back to the 1930s, though Mission Drive Day was initiated in early in the 21st Century.
+Jesuit High School's annual Mission Drive dates back to the 1930s, though Mission Drive Day was established early in the 21st Century.
 Each spring over a five-week period, the school-wide, student-driven Mission Drive raises money for a worthy cause.
 It all culminates on Mission Drive Day, which includes a wonderful all-school music concert and an array of games, activities, food, and events across campus.
-Mission Drive Day competitions such as ping-pong, video games, dodgeball, and many more each have small entry fees that help generate funds for the Mission Drive.
+Mission Drive Day food sales along with small entry fees for competitions such as dodgeball, video games, spikeball, and many more help generate funds for the Mission Drive.

 2022

-Jesuit High School's annual Mission Drive was an amazing success, generating $13,500 after the completion of Mission Drive Day on April 22).
-The campus was teeming with fundraising activities all morning, as Jesuit students and faculty raised money on the final day of the month-long Mission Drive.
-The generosity of the student body during weeks of homeroom collections had put the $10,000 goal within reach before Mission Drive Day.
+Jesuit High School's annual Mission Drive 2022 was an amazing success, generating $13,500 after the completion of Mission Drive Day on April 22.
+The campus was teeming with fundraising activities all morning, as Jesuit students and faculty raised money on the final day of the month-long drive.
 The homeroom of teachers Henry Ibanez '86 and Andy Wood '92 was the school's most generous this year, collecting $1,100.
+The $13,500 total raised roughly equaled the Mission Drive record set in 2016 and was earmarked for the youth programs at St. Philip Benizi in Belle Glade in the Everglades.

 2021

-Jesuit High School's annual Mission Drive was a tremendous success in 2021 generating nearly $11,000 for the migrant ELS program at the Jesuit mission in Belize.
+The annual Mission Drive 2021 was a tremendous success, generating nearly $11,000 for the migrant ELS program at the Jesuit mission in Belize.
 Among the winners of the various Mission Drive Day games and events were Caleb Williams '21 and Wade Woodaz '21, who earned the prestigious Beil-Menendez Award by winning the bocce tournament.
 The day concluded in the Tiger Palace with a school-wide music concert featuring the full array of Jesuit musicians under the direction of Nina Wegmann performing before an enthusiastic student body.
-It was punctuated by Jesuit's electrifying drumline, led by drum major Edward Morrison '21, and the unique upside-down drumming of Miggy Sumagang '21.
+It was punctuated by Jesuit's electrifying drumline, led by drum major Edward Morrison '21, and the amazing upside-down drumming of Miggy Sumagang '21.

 2020

-The Mission Drive was a massive success despite the disruption of Covid-19, which cancelled Mission Drive Day.
-However, through generous donations from students and the Jesuit community, the school's first online Mission Drive raised $10,585 for Feeding Tampa Bay.
+Mission Drive 2020 was a huge success in the spring of '20 despite the major disruption of COVID-19.
+The last few weeks of the school year were conducted via remote learning, which cancelled Mission Drive Day.
+However, through generous donations from students and the Jesuit community, the school's first online Mission Drive - conducted in just over a week's time in late April - raised $10,585 for Feeding Tampa Bay.

 2019

-Jesuit's Director of Community Service, Andy Wood '92, established the annual fundraiser's beneficiary as Indian Creek Roman Catholic School, where Mr. Justin Kelley, n.S.J., a 2014 Jesuit graduate, and Fr.
+Jesuit's Director of Community Service, Andy Wood '92, established the annual fundraiser's beneficiary as Indian Creek Roman Catholic School in Belize, where Mr. Justin Kelley, n.S.J., a 2014 Jesuit graduate, and Fr.
 Penn Dawson, S.J., a member of Jesuit's Board of Trustees, served.
-The Belize school (which is known locally as St. John's) has been plagued by health issues due to mold, as well as structural damage to the roof, and was in dire need of money to fix these problems.
-Mission Drive 2019 raised vastly exceeded its goal, raising some $12,000 for the school.
+The school, which is known locally as St. John's, has been plagued by health issues due to mold, as well as structural damage to the roof, and was in dire need of money to fix these problems.
+Mission Drive 2019 raised vastly exceeded its goal, raising $12,000 for the school!

 2018